netlify/markdown-to-sanity/bin/blogs/2017-05-31-jamstack-netlify-cms-and-10x-ing-smashing-magazine.md

 authors:
   - Matt Biilmann
   - Chris Bach
-image: /img/blog/new-changelog-logo.jpg
+image: /v3/img/blog/new-changelog-logo.jpg
 format: blog
 topics:
   - insights
 short_title: Netlify is on the Changelog
 tags:
-  - netlifycms
+  - Netlify CMS
-  - jamstack
+  - Jamstack
 description: >
   Matt Biilmann and Chris Bach joined the show to talk about JAMstack, Netlify CMS, how open source drives standards, and 10x-ing the speed of Smashing